muldjord/occurity/README.md

 * Add `startingChart` to config to allow setting initial displayed chart
 * Add all charts to combo in preferences to allow setting `startingChart` config variable

+#### Version 0.9.3 (24mar2022)
+* Added custom MessageBox that works well with the remote control and keyboard controls

 #### Version 0.9.2 (24mar2022)
 * Preferences dialog can now be closed with 'p'
 * Updater dialog can now be closed with 'u'